dechamps/videojitter/README.md

 videojitter terminology, this light recording device is called the _instrument_.

-If you have access to a lab, you may already have hardware to do this - for example, you may already have a suitable light sensor, a power supply, and an oscilloscope that can export WAV files.
+If you have access to a lab, you may already have hardware to do this - for example, you may already have a suitable photodiode and an oscilloscope that can export WAV files.
 In that case, great!
 You're good to go.

 Otherwise, you will need to obtain the hardware or build it yourself.
 But don't let that scare you!
 Building your own instrument is much simpler than you may